 Mobile Repair Vehicle

 This robotic vehicle is capable of repairing damaged vehicles on the battlefield.
-The Mobile Repair Vehicle features an extendible arm which houses all of the tools needed to repair a vehicle to battle readiness.
+It features an extendible arm which houses all of the tools needed to repair a vehicle to battle readiness.
 Placing this unit in guard mode will enable it to automatically repair any vehicles in its immediate vicinity.

 Devil’s Tongue Flame Tank

-The Montauk is Nod’s mobile command centre.
+The Montauk is Nod’s mobile command center.
 Commander Slavik and his crew use it to travel between battles.
 Capable of burrowing underground, the Montauk typically remains safely away from the battlefield so as not to endanger the command crew.
-However, certain conditions can cause the Montauk to enter the battlefield.
-If this should happen, it is imperative that the Montauk be protected at all costs.